cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 Trimmomatic needs a fasta file containing the sequences you want to trim from your data; this can be created by using fasta files provided that contain the standard Illumina adapter and primer sequences or it can be customised.
-In this case we will use the prepared `primers_adapters.fa` file that contains the sequences indicated in FastQC and their reverse complement sequences.
+In this case we will use the pre-prepared `primers_adapters.fa` file that contains the sequences indicated in FastQC and their reverse complement sequences.